Joojoobee87/kids_in_tow/README.md

 ### Typography

 Google Fonts was used to browse and select the font in use on the website and two fonts were identified as a requirement for the project.
-The first was to be used in the KIT branding, strap line and About page – I wanted something that looked handwritten yet informal enough for the user to relate to the person behind KIT, designed to connect to the user on a more personal level.
+The first was to be used in the KIT branding, strap line and About page – I wanted something that looked handwritten yet legible and informal enough for the user to relate to the person behind KIT, aiming to connect to the user on a more personal level.
 The second font was to be used for all of the websites which needed to be clear and simple to read, particularly in the more text heavy areas of content.

 The following fonts were selected for inclusion in the project: